 - Transfer dough to a piece of parchment paper and place in freezer for 20 minutes

 - To make filling, toss apples, apple juice, lemon juice, arrowroot powder, and cinnamon in a large bowl to combine

-- Transfer apples to Mason jars so that each one is overfull
+- Transfer apples to mason jars so that each one is overfilled

 - Divide remaining juice from the bottom of the bowl between the jars

 - Remove dough from freezer, place between 2 pieces of parchment paper generously dusted with almond flour